C2SP/wycheproof/doc/key_wrap.md

 ![Image of the pseudorandom function W](W.svg){style="display:block;margin:auto"}

+# Ambiguities

+There are some minor differences between NIST SP 800 38f and the RFCs.
+NIST does not define a KWP when the wrapped key is 64-bits long.
+RFC 3394 specifies in Section 2, that the input for the key wrap algorithm must be at least two blocks and otherwise the constant field and key are simply encrypted with ECB as a single block.

 # Padding oracles (KWP)

 Keys wrapped with KWP are padded before the wrapping.
 The padding of a key K has